hashicorp/terraform-provider-google/website/docs/r/billing_budget.html.markdown

   when a threshold is exceeded.
 Default recipients are those with Billing Account Administrators and Billing Account Users IAM roles for the target account.

+* `enable_project_level_recipients` -
+  (Optional)
+  When set to true, and when the budget has a single project configured, notifications will be sent to project level recipients of that project.
+  This field will be ignored if the budget has multiple or no project configured.
+  Currently, project level recipients are the users with Owner role on a cloud project.

 ## Attributes Reference